metametadata/cljs-elmish-examples/README.md

               (ui/wrap-log-actions reconcile))

 ; Pros:
-; 1) when unit testing control behavior, it should be easy to stub async API code ; 2) parent components will be able to inject a different API client (e.g. imgur one)
+; 1) when unit testing control behavior it should be easy to stub async API code ; 2) parent components will be able to inject a different API client (e.g. imgur one)
 ```